 About the Author

 Sheridan Voysey is a writer, speaker, and broadcaster on faith and spirituality.
-His other books include The Making of Us: Who We Can Become When Life Doesn’t Go as Planned, Resilient: Your Invitation to a Jesus-Shaped Life and the award-winning Unseen Footprints: Encountering the Divine Along the Journey of Life.
+His other books include The Making of Us: Who We Can Become When Life Doesn’t Go as Planned, and the award-winning Unseen Footprints: Encountering the Divine Along the Journey of Life.
 He has been featured in numerous TV and radio programs, including Day of Discovery and 100 Huntley Street, is a regular contributor to faith programs on BBC Radio 2, and speaks at conferences and events around the world.

 More Praise for Resurrection Year